 First time registration can be done either immediately following the orientation session or at the Administration office at 425 Wells Road, Doylestown.
 All required registration materials must be submitted at time of registration.
 The following are required and will be kept on file:

 Dog Park membership is valid for a period of one year.
-No refunds are made relative to Dog Park membership.
+No refunds are issued relative to Dog Park membership.

 The Dog Park Advisory Board (DPAB) is an advisory group of dog park members, citizens, park and recreation staff and officials that strive to maintain a model dog park and responsible dog ownership in order to promote mutual respect, safety, and enjoyment for all park users.

 The DPAB works diligently to monitor overall dog park operations, oversee orientations, review incidents, encourage responsible dog ownership, plan and implement programs, create new opportunities and offer recommendations to improve park guidelines to enhance the dog park and allow all park users to safely enjoy their time at the Dog Park.